launchscout/live_state/README.md

 ## [live_state_testbed](https://github.com/launchscout/live_state_testbed)

-This is a phoenix project that mainly provides integration tests for LiveState.
-It's also a great place to see examples of how to use LiveState
+This is a Phoenix project that mainly provides integration tests for LiveState.
+It's also a great place to see examples of how to use LiveState.

 ## Other resources

 There are several examples of full LiveState projects.
-This [blog post](https://launchscout.com/blog/embedded-web-apps-with-livestate) covers building a embeddable comments section custom element.
-The relevant source code repos:
+This [blog post](https://launchscout.com/blog/embedded-web-apps-with-livestate) covers building an embeddable custom element for a comments section.
+The relevant source code repos are:

 * https://github.com/launchscout/live_state_comments
 * https://github.com/launchscout/livestate-comments